-Cusco is a fascinating city and the Unesco World Heritage Site, due to the fact that it used to be the capital of Inca Empire.
+Cusco is a fascinating city and the Unesco World Heritage Site because it used to be the capital of the Inca Empire.

-Regarding the fact that it preserved colonial architecture, surrounded by a number of ruins and Spanish colonial buildings, Cusco is the city is with incredibly rich history.
-In order to satisfy every tourist need, it also has a vivid night life.
+Regarding the fact that it preserved colonial architecture, surrounded by several ruins and Spanish colonial buildings, Cusco is the city is with an incredibly rich history.

 Cusco is located in south-eastern Peru and it is regarded as the “Archaeological Capital of the Americas”.

 Warnings & Dangers in Cusco

 As tourism is the main source of income for Cusco, the authorities are doing their best to protect travelers from any kind of crime that might happen there.
 However, petty crime in tourist areas exists and travelers need to protect their personal belongings at all times.

 In many large cities which attract many tourists, taxis and public transportation are not reliable and people can become victims of robbers and thieves there.
 Most taxis in Cusco are safe, but there are some bogus taxis where travelers have been robbed.
 Always use one of the official companies.
 If you decide to drive in Cusco, bear in mind that driving standards in Peru are poor.
 Bus crashes are common, especially at night.
 If you are staying in Cuzco for a long time, the Combis are also a cheaper and reliable mean of transportation.